FanBeamGeometry¶

 Function with signature

-, where "d" and "t" denote shifts in the detector-to-source and tangent directions, respectively.- det_shift_funccallable, optional
+src_shift_func(angle) -> shiftreturning a source shift for a given angle.
+Each shift is interpreted as a vector[shift_d, shift_t], where "d" and "t" denote shifts in the detector-to-source and tangent directions, respectively.- det_shift_funccallable, optional

 Function with signature

-returning a detector shift for a given angle.
-Each shift is interpreted as a vector[shift_d, shift_t]
+det_shift_func(angle) -> shiftreturning a detector shift for a given angle.
+Each shift is interpreted as a vector[shift_d, shift_t], where "d" and "t" denote shifts in the source-to-detector and tangent directions, respectively.

 - apart1-dim.